usernew20/lampscan/README.md

 The generated HTML report contains:
 - **Nmap Scan Results**: Details about open ports, running services, and potential vulnerabilities.
 - **Nikto Scan Results**: Information about web server vulnerabilities and other potential security issues.
-- **Vulnerability Information**: Relevant CVEs and their details based on the scan results.
+- **Vulnerability Information**: Relevant CVEs and their details based on the scan results, including CVE lookups by service version.
 - **Grouped Scan Results**: The HTML report now includes detailed results from each scan group, providing a comprehensive overview of the security assessment.

 ## License